TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_pcie_host.md

 # Introduction

+\if SOC_AM65X
+\note This is **NOT** a bootloader but a helper application running on a host board, that sends the bootloader, system firmware and application image to the target board.

+This application can be run as we run any other applcation using any boot modes preferred.
+This application works in conjunction with \ref EXAMPLES_DRIVERS_SBL_PCIE.
+The application sends the images required for the target board to boot from PCIe boot mode.
+The application first finds the SBL image by name `sbl_pcie.release.tiimage` from the SD card and sends the image via PCIe for ROM to boot.

+Then the appimage is send via PCIe for the SBL in target board to pick up and boot.
+The system firmware and appimage must be present in the SD card by the name `sysfw.bin` and `app` respectively.
+On succesfully sending the image, application sends a magic word to mark the completion of transfer.
+\else
 \note This is **NOT** a bootloader but a helper application running on a host board, that sends the bootloader and application image to the target board.